Compare real estate in Bangalore and Hyderabad for 2025. Know which city offers better returns, rental yield, and long-term growth for investors.

 timelines and stricter zoning limits.

-That efficiency is one reason global investors — from Microsoft to
+That efficiency is one reason global investors — from Microsoft to Amazon — have made Hyderabad their expansion base.

 What developers face (and why it matters to you):

-·In Bengaluru, developers often contend with longer, more
+In Bengaluru, developers often contend with longer, more

 fragmented approval cycles across BBMP/BDA, occasional legal challenges, and